Monterey Hosts an Abundance of Places to Stay

 About a score short of a century since those moving words were first published, Steinbeck’s Monterey is now more a fond memory for those who’d been there to witness the heyday of the county’s sardine canning industry.
 These days, it’s a dream destination for all sorts of travelers.

 What’s not to love about Monterey Bay?
 Cool yet sunny, with the hint of fog always ready to creep in from the Pacific, it’s just the kind of climate that produces plenty of comfortable outdoor days.
 Gorgeous beaches, quaint fishing wharfs, historic buildings, a dazzling waterfront, a world-renowned aquarium… Its natural beauty and romantic qualities readily feed the sentimental soul.
-Shopping, wildlife adventures, water sports, whale watching… It definitely offers a plethora of touristy treats for visitors to the fair city.
-The much-celebrated Cannery Row is, in fact, now lined with some of the city’s finest commercial establishments.
+Shopping, wildlife adventures, water sports, whale watching… It definitely offers a plethora of touristy treats for visitors to the fair city. semantic domain data The much-celebrated Cannery Row is, in fact, now lined with some of the city’s finest commercial establishments.
 Monterey, CA has ingeniously turned this industrial section into an enchanting waterfront boasting a harmony of vintage and contemporary appeal.

 One of the favorite holiday destinations in the Golden State, Monterey hosts an abundance of places to stay that cater to varying budgets.
 Business travelers, conventioneers, and wealthy visitors turn to five-star accommodations such as extremely private spa resorts and large corporate hotels.
 Recommendations for high end hotels in Monterey CA would include a couple of chain hotels near the Fisherman’s Wharf.
 Hotels near Monterey Bay Aquarium are extremely popular, of course, so the Cannery Row choices are always in demand.